-The yearly additional TCO for bulkers in the 35,000-59,999-DWT range is indicated in Figure 11 (below) for the low green and blue fuel price scenario compared to the TCO of an equally sized bulker running on VLSFO.
+The yearly additional TCO for bulkers in the 35,000-59,999-DWT range is indicated in Figure 13 (below) for the low green and blue fuel price scenario compared to the TCO of an equally sized bulker running on VLSFO.
 Equal conditions are valid in the figure below for the production location and their implications for the fuel cost.
 Also, the CAPEX and OPEX are equal for all ammonia 'variants', which are about 400,000 USD and 300,000 USD per year higher respectively than those cost elements in a VLSFO case.

-Figure 11.
+Figure 13.
 Additional cost (TCO per year) for ammonia powered bulkers (35,000-59,999 dwt)

-For this ship type, the biggest single contributor to the TCO for an ammonia-fueled bulker is also the fuel cost.
-The analysis indicates that the TCO of a bulk ship sailing on ammonia, regardless of the production method, will remain higher for the next few decades than a same-sized vessel burning fuel oil (without other measures such as proposed sustainable fuel drop-in obligations and eventual carbon tax or ETS).
-This applies to almost all cases due to the significantly higher cost of the fuel.
+For this ship type, the biggest single contributor to the TCO for an ammonia-fuelled bulker is also the fuel cost.
+The analysis indicates that the TCO of a bulk ship sailing on ammonia, regardless of the production location, will remain higher for the next decade (up to 2030) compared to a same-sized vessel burning fuel oil, even if considering carbon costs for the fossil fuel reference.
+In 2050, however, the TCO of an ammonia fuelled bulker may have reached cost parity to its fossil counterpart.

-For the high fuel price ranges, as further detailed in Appendix V - Input figures of TCO modelling and longlist of TCO for ammonia powered ships, the increase in the TCO for a blue and green ammonia-fueled bulk carrier ranges from 0.5 million to USD 6 million USD, respectively, in 2030, and from 1 million USD to 2.4 million USD in 2050.
-The smaller cost gap in the high fuel price scenario is due to the fact the VLSFO price is more than 2 times higher compared to the VLSFO price in the low fuel price scenario.
+For the high fuel price ranges, as further detailed in Appendix V - Input figures of TCO modelling and longlist of TCO for ammonia powered ships, the increase in the TCO for a blue and green ammonia-fueled bulk carrier ranges from 1.8 million USD (blue NH3) to 5 million USD (green NH3) in 2030, and from equal TCO to 0.7 million USD in 2050.
+The smaller cost gap in 2050 in the high fuel price scenario is due to the fact the VLSFO price is more than 2 times higher compared to the VLSFO price in the low fuel price scenario and because of the ETS.